With The New Divorce Laws, Relocating Isn’t Always as Simple as Finding the Right Moving Service or a New Home

 With extensive experience in both post-divorce modifications and child relocation, Lawrence R. Surinak Ltd. offers the comprehensive approach necessary to resolve all legal matters of your move with the utmost standard of attention and care.

-Contact the Team at Lawrence R. Surinak Ltd. to Discuss Child Relocation and the New Divorce Law in Illinois
+Contact the Team at Lawrence R. Surinak Ltd. to Discuss Child Relocation and Divorce Law

 If you live in Illinois and are looking to move within or outside of the state, child relocation might be a necessary next step before you leave your current home.
 As such, it’s important to retain the expertise of an attorney that understands relocation and its associated issues.